Too Cool to Miss! Exchange Shoppers Worldwide Can Enter For A Chance To Win $41,500 in Gift Cards

+“This sweepstakes is too cool to miss,” said Air Force Chief Master Sgt.
+Kevin Osby, Exchange senior enlisted advisor.
+“With summer right around the corner, this sweepstakes can go a long way to planning that family trip or purchasing summer essentials.”

+No purchase is necessary to win, and entrants need not be present to win.
+Winners will be selected on or about April 30.
+Contact your local Exchange store for more information.

-The Exchange is “turning to cold” with the Procter & Gamble Tide #TurnToCold In-Store Sweepstakes!
+Facebook-friendly version: The Exchange is “turning to cold” with the Procter & Gamble Tide #TurnToCold In-Store Sweepstakes!
 Now through April 30, shoppers can enter at select stores for a chance to win their share of $41,500 in @shopmyexchange gift cards!
+Read More: https://wp.me/p9Q7PG-23v.

 |Date Taken: